 Prof. Stipan Jonjić is a Full Professor and Chair of the Department of Histology and Embryology and Head of the Center for Proteomics at the University of Rijeka Faculty of Medicine.
 His research career in Immunology started in the early 1980s at the Department of Physiology and Immunology of the Faculty of Medicine, University of Rijeka (Croatia).
 In 1992 he joined the Federal Research Center for Virus Diseases in Tuebingen as a PhD student.
 There, he has commenced research in the immunosurveillance of herpesvirus infections using mouse cytomegalovirus as a model.
 After returning home, he has established his own group and continued his research in the field of viral immunology.
 His lab was among the first labs in Croatia that established modern molecular biology research and the first to show that immune control of CMV was organized in a hierarchical and redundant manner by distinct elements of both innate and acquired immunity.
 In 2006 he established the Center for Proteomics with the aim of expressing viral proteins and producing monoclonal antibodies in a high-throughput manner.
 Prof. Jonjić was the first Croatian scientist awarded ERC Advanced grant in 2012.
 For his lifelong research achievements he was elected as a member of Leopoldina, German National Academy of Science and as a member of the European Academy of Microbiology.
-IN The GLYCOVAX project he is ESR9 supervisor and mentor of ESR14.
+In the GLYCOVAX project he is the supervisor of ESR9.

 Beneficiary 09: LMU Munich (Ludwig Maximilians University), Muenchen, Germany